Create a New Flight Plan

 Panorama flights fly the drone to a set perch point to take all images necessary to create an immersive spherical panorama.
-This will take 26 photos at all angles around the drone.
+This will take 26 photos at all angles around the drone for DJI drones.
 Ensure your altitude is at the highest point of your region of interest.
 The DJI cameras only pitch up to the horizon.
-If there are tall structures in the area that need to be included in the panorama, account for that via altitude settings.
+If tall structures in the area need to be included in the panorama, account for that via altitude settings.

 Chain multiple panoramas using our mission chaining feature, linked here.

-Panorama flight supports DroneDeploy's standard pre-flight checklist before flight.
-Once in flight the drone will fly to the planned location, take images, and return to land.
+Panorama flight supports DroneDeploy's standard pre-flight checklist before the flight.
+Once in flight, the drone will fly to the planned location, take images, and return to land.

 Image recording will not start until the drone reaches the perch point for the panorama.
-Your drone will need to maintain one altitude throughout the duration of the panorama flight.
+Your drone will need to maintain one altitude throughout the panorama flight.
 If there is a change in altitude, it can result in a low-quality panorama.

 Several drones and cameras are less capable of producing high-quality spherical panoramas.
-Due to this, panorama flights are not compatible with the following drones and cameras.
+Due to this, panorama flights are incompatible with the following drones and cameras.

-Once the flight is complete, your photos need to be uploaded to DroneDeploy to be processed into a completed panorama.
+Once the flight is complete, your photos must be uploaded to DroneDeploy to be processed into a completed panorama.

-Upload, processing, and hosting are available for Business and Enterprise only.
+Upload, processing, and hosting are available for Individual, Advanced, Teams, and Enterprise only.

 You will receive an email when your panorama is finished processing and ready to view!